R. Kelly (album)

-R. Kelly is the eponymously-titled second studio album by American R&B singer-songwriter R. Kelly.
+R. Kelly is the eponymously titled second studio album by American R&B singer-songwriter R. Kelly.
 It was released on November 14, 1995, by Jive Records.
 The production was handled entirely by Kelly himself.
 It spawned three number one R&B singles: "You Remind Me of Something", "Down Low (Nobody Has to Know)" and "I Can't Sleep Baby (If I)".

 Critical reception

 R. Kelly received mostly positive reviews from music critics.
 Callum Jones of Rolling Stone wrote, Kelly "has grown out of his unthinking misogyny to the point where he makes a plea in 'As I Look Into My Life' to 'brothers in the ghetto' to 'love and respect that woman and bring her happiness.'
 Make love not war is an old message, but Kelly delivers it with sincerity.
 By spreading it in the hood in these violent times, he believes he's doing God's work, and who's to say he is wrong?
 Predecessors like Marvin Gaye and Prince have shown that great sex is spiritual, and Kelly's make-out music ranks with the best."
+Yahoo!
+Music critic Jim DeRogatis, who would later go on to be the most prominent journalist to report on Kelly's various crimes, found that with R. Kelly "Kelly shows that he can balance the sacred and the profane more effectively than anyone since Prince."